top of page

 Breakfast

 We have a few options for breakfast.
 We have a self-serve coffee and tea station in the dining room.
 Guests are welcome to serve themselves throughout the day.
-On your arrival we will point out our “breakfast form”.
-Guests who are interested in breakfast can fill out a breakfast form by 8pm the night before to receive a light “continental-ish” breakfast between 7:30am - 10:30am.
-Depending on guests’ preference, breakfast may be delivered to your room, the dining room, or the outside patio at guests’ selected time.
-If you would like breakfast, please fill one out.
-We will deliver a tray to your room, the patio, or to the dining room.
+On your arrival we will point out our “breakfast form.”
+Guests who are interested in breakfast can fill out a form by 8pm the night before to receive a light “continental-ish” breakfast between 7:30am - 10:30am.
+Depending on guests’ indicated preference, breakfast may be delivered to your room, the dining room, or the outside patio at guests’ selected time.
 Because some items require prep, please fill out this form by 8pm the night before and leave it in the designated area.

 If you’ve eaten breakfast in your room, please put your tray with dishes etc back out in the hall and we will take care of them.
 If you’ve eaten outside or in the dining room, leave your dishes where you ate.
 There is also a bus bin in the dining room for any used dishes.